It started as an idea, became a brand, atelier, art gallery and place for artistic residence.

 + STREET ART

-Our format is different from conventional galleries.
+Our space is different from the usual.

 The name of the house was inspired by its idealizer - José Brazuna - created in the neighborhood of Jacarepaguá, Rio de Janeiro, where he lived a happy childhood, full of learning.

 Ilustrador, artista gráfico e plástico, é no grafite que Biofa se manifesta com maior emoção.